Alex Harvey (musician): The Sensational Alex Harvey Band

 In 1972, Harvey formed the Sensational Alex Harvey Band (often shortened to SAHB) with guitarist Zal Cleminson, bassist Chris Glen, and cousins Hugh (keyboards) and Ted McKenna (drums), all previous members of progressive rock act Tear Gas.

 SAHB produced a succession of highly regarded albums and tours throughout the 1970s.
+The Sensational Alex Harvey Band had top 40 hits in Britain with the single "Delilah", a cover version of the Tom Jones hit, which reached number seven in 1975, and also with "The Boston Tea Party" in June 1976.
 The band never achieved acclaim in the United States the way it did in Great Britain, but it had a cult following in certain US cities, especially Cleveland, where the group first played at the Agora Ballroom in December 1974.
-Thanks to airplay from WMMS, songs like "Next" and "The Faith Healer" became very popular.
+Thanks to airplay from WMMS, songs like "Next" and "The Faith Healer" became popular.
 Cleveland remained a city where the Sensational Alex Harvey Band had a devoted following.
 However, they were unable to replicate that popularity in most other US cities.

-The Sensational Alex Harvey Band had top 40 hits in Britain with the single "Delilah", a cover version of the Tom Jones hit, which reached number seven in 1975, and also with "The Boston Tea Party" in June 1976.
-After Harvey left the group later that year, the other members continued as SAHB (Without Alex) producing the album Fourplay.
+After Harvey left the group in 1976, the other members continued as SAHB (Without Alex) producing the album Fourplay.
 Harvey re-joined the group for 1978's Rock Drill.
-SAHB with Alex toured the UK in Autumn 1981 with the last gig at Workington's Carnegie Theatre on 1 November.
+SAHB with Harvey toured the UK in Autumn 1981 with the last gig at Workington's Carnegie Theatre on 1 November.

-Solo albums and death
+Single, solo albums and death

 After he left the band for good, he released two more solo albums and went on tour with his solo band from 1979.
 On 4 February 1982, returning from performances in Belgium, Harvey died from a heart attack, a day before his 47th birthday.

 Personal life

-Harvey was married twice and had two sons, one from each marriage.
+Harvey was married twice, first to Mary Martin, with whom he had a son and second to Trudy, with whom he also had a son.

-Harvey was a Master Mason in Lodge Union, No. 332, in the Province of Glasgow, in Scotland.
+Harvey was a Master Mason in Lodge Union, No. 332, in the City of Glasgow, in Scotland.
 He was initiated on 22 June 1955 and was passed to the Second Degree in Freemasonry on 24 August 1955.
 He received his Third Degree on 16 November 1955.